An Outstanding Lead Gift to Start

 SEN. GREENLEAF AND REP. HARPER GIVE $1 MILLION TO SCHOOL OF EDUCATION

-The college, in the midst of a $20 million capital campaign, is looking to grow its education program.
+the University, in the midst of a $20 million capital campaign, is looking to grow its education program.
 Currently, there are more than 600 undergraduate and graduate students studying in the School of Education in 12 different areas of interest.
 Nearly all graduates of the School remain in Pennsylvania and teach locally.

 Besides the shortage of teachers in Philadelphia, there is also a looming technology gap between teachers and their pupils, even in the lowest primary grades.
 A large portion of the grant will go toward implementing the most current technology for classroom preparation.

-"Gwynedd-Mercy College is an important asset to Montgomery County, not just for the graduates it produces but also because of its important local economic impact," Rep. Harper says.
+"Gwynedd Mercy University is an important asset to Montgomery County, not just for the graduates it produces but also because of its important local economic impact," Rep. Harper says.
 "I am happy to secure the grant to help enhance educational opportunities and Gwynedd- Mercy College."